PythonRSAS/pythonrsas.github.io/_posts/2022-01-07-3-Python-R-SAS-Input-Output.md

 - [First glance](#first-glance)
   - [Python](#python)

-# Inputting data
-R has different dialets.
-It is more versatile and fragmented than SAS and Python.
-Its different "dialets" can be confusing for someone who does not use it often.

-In SAS, <span class="coding">PROC IMPORT</span> imports external data.
-Inline data can be created using <span class="coding">DATA</span> step.
-That is about 99% of the cases already.

-In Python, we generally use the pandas library to bring in data.

-## Load data that comes with IDE or libraries
+# Load data that comes with IDE or libraries
 Loading data that comes with IDE or libraries allows me to test code and fast prototype.

-### Loading pre-packaged data into Python
+## Loading pre-packaged data into Python
 Working with Python, I use Ipython shell and VSCode.
 Neither of them come with any datasets.
 To load some well-known datasets quickly, first need to import one of those libraries that packaged with them.
 ```python
 # variable and target together